 Writing your goals down helps keep you accountable and brings you clarity.
 How do you really know what you want to accomplish in life and in your business if you’re not tracking it?

 Stop dreading Mondays every Sunday night.
 Set the tone for an amazing week.
 Look forward to getting up early, tackling your morning routine and getting home after your 9-to-5 to work on your side business.
 Make your Sunday nights amazing!

-Watch a few motivational videos on YouTube or an inspiring Ted Talk, read a Shopify success story, or learn something new before going to bed.
+Watch a few motivational videos on YouTube or an inspiring Ted Talk, or learn something new before going to bed.
 You don’t have to over-stimulate yourself, just put yourself in the right mindset before going to bed.

 Rinse and Repeat

 Now it’s just a matter of repeating this process and becoming really good at adapting it.
 You won’t be perfect and won’t always have the most productive weekends - I know I don’t.

 However, making an effort to work at it every weekend and putting in that work, even when it’s only for a few hours, can make all the difference.
 All of those efforts begin to add up over time and before you know it, you can have a full-time ecommerce empire on your hands.

 What do you think?
 How do you, as a sidepreneur, manage to build your ecommerce empire on the side while working a 9-to-5?
 How will you make this upcoming weekend much more productive?